-A degree in Early Years Education and Practice can lead to a range of interesting careers when you graduate.
+A Early Years Education degree can lead to a range of interesting careers when you graduate.
 Career paths typically include those in education, with graduates working in schools, nurseries, children’s charities and integrated children’s centres.
 A number of graduates also go on to gain their PGCE qualification and become qualified teachers.

 Recent graduates have gained employment in a variety of roles in early years settings as well as project officer roles within local community projects and in charities.
 Plus, many students gain employment as a result of their practice in placement, supporting children one to one and in higher level teaching assistant roles and within flying start settings (salaries from approx. £19 - 21,000 p.a.).